GuohaoMa/Text-Analytics/README.md

 4. Use cross-entropy as the loss function.
 5. Add L2-norm regularization.
 6. Add dropout.
 Try a few different dropout rates.

+For this assignment, you must use your training/validation/test data splits from Assignment 1.
+Train your models on the training set.
+You may only tune your models on your validation set.
+Once the development is complete, run your classifier on your test set.

+Report your classification accuracy results in a table with three different activation functions in the hidden layer (ReLU, sigmoid and tanh).
+What effect do activation functions have on your results?
+What effect does addition of L2-norm regularization have on the results?
+What effect does dropout have on the results?
+Explain your intuitions briefly (up to 10 sentences).